Be a Creator of Value

 - Businesses ‘suck’ at relationship.
 They see relationship as a problem area that needs to be managed.
 They do not or cannot see relationship as their most strategically-important asset.

-- The climate in the world of business is counter to the creation of value.
+- The atmosphere in the world of business is counter to the creation of value.
 It is (a) fear-based (“my job is at risk”), (b) scarcity-oriented (“your win is my loss”), and (c) lacking in trust (“you might steal my ideas”).
+It is impossible to be creative in such a climate.

 - Strategic alliance managers are reluctant to embrace their power as creators.
 At their best, they are creators of value.